tmszdmsk/arij/README.md

 ===
 * multiple accounts support
 * presents list issues assigned to logged in user
-* screen with basic informations about issue
+* screen with informations about issue
 * allows to start work on issue with timer and log that work later
+* comments view/add
+* worklog view/add

 In progress
 ===
-* comments view/add
-* worklog view/add
 * multiple filters

 Features planned
 ===
 * assigning tasks to logged in user
 * transition between issue states (starting work, stopping it, resolving)
-* opening links from jira (that will be tricky ;)
+* opening links pointing to jira in application (that will be tricky ;)
 * plugin for jira to support Google Cloud Messaging to send push notifications
 * tbc